jvenuto80/flippybird/README.md

 ## 🎨 Art Style

-This game features a unique Studio Ghibli-inspired art style with procedurally generated textures:
+This game features a unique art style with procedurally generated textures:

 - **Bird**: Cute cartoon bird with soft colors, expressive eyes, and gentle wings
 - **Pipes**: Bamboo-style pipes with green gradients and rim highlights